College Application and Essay Writing Program

 - 1:1 Advice on Summer Enrichment, Profile Building, and Resume Completion

-1. Essays – kicking off College Application Essays and Process in the summer, and no later than in the Fall
+2. Essays – kicking off College Application Essays and Forms in the summer, and no later than in the Fall

 It is time consuming to write an essay, and an important essay like Common Application Essay.
 We provided writing workshop over the summer for seniors to start brainstorming, drafting, and writing.
 By September, students could have the main common application essay and short supplemental essays (draft) done before school starts.
 Our students have successfully completed the drafts, and would start editing them in September and October.

 2. Activity list – building up a complete list for 8th – 12th grades (*starting as early as 9th grade